CICE-Consortium/CICE/doc/source/user_guide/ug_testing.rst

 * matplotlib Python package
 * datetime Python package

-For informatino regarding configuring the Python environment, see CodeCompliance_.
+For information regarding configuring the Python environment, see :ref:`CodeCompliance`.

 When running a test suite, the ``timeseries.csh`` and ``timeseries.py`` scripts are automatically copied to the suite directory.